makdefense/makdefense-portfolio/Cyber Security 101/Command LIne/windows-powershell.md

 - [ ] Launch THM AttackBox
 - [ ] Learn PowerShell Basics
 - [ ] Learn to Navigate the File System and Work with Files
+- [ ] Learn about Piping, Filtering, and Sorting Data

 ---